≪ Go to our review of Trekking Poles

 Our Analysis and Hands-on Test Results

-If you do want a more compact trekking pole, look at the folding designed poles like the Black Diamond Distance Z or Distance Carbon Z, or the Leki Micro Stick.
+The Trail Back also packs down 2 inches smaller than the REI Co-Op Passage which came in at 27 inches.
+If you do want a more compact trekking pole, look at the folding designed poles like the Black Diamond Distance Carbon Z or the Leki Micro Vario Carbon.

 You Might Also Like